 Hand-in-hand with insights about fossilization came a keen understanding of the earth's water cycle.
 Since the time of the ancient Greeks, naturalists had puzzled over why streams and rivers kept emptying into the ocean, which somehow never filled beyond its capacity to accept more water.
 Perhaps the world's ocean funneled water into springs via subterranean channels?
 No, Palissy argued.
 Springs were fed by rain, and often dried up during the dry season.
 Rivers and streams kept running because the water took time to infiltrate the waterways.

 Looking at the behavior of both fossils and water, Palissy rejected the idea that the biblical flood could have deposited all fossils throughout the world, even on the highest mountaintops.
+Logic told him that rainwater can't float seashells.
 But this stance put him in a shaky position because the fossil shells he found well above sea level resembled marine — not freshwater — species.
-(Palissy got out of the difficulty by suggesting the fossils had come from inland lakes that had somehow been salty.)
+Palissy got out of the difficulty by suggesting the fossils had come from inland lakes that had somehow been salty.
 He didn't escape every theological tight spot quite so easily; more than once, he was imprisoned for his Calvinist beliefs.
 Being an alchemist didn't help him avoid accusations of heresy, either.
 After two especially difficult years of imprisonment, he died in 1590.

 Palissy made the best he could of his time in prison, writing admirable dialogues on earth science in 1563 and 1580, and taking pride in his status as a "man without Latin."
-The claim was likely a bit disingenuous; he owned plenty of books and was well read.
-Nevertheless, the dialogues he wrote were debates between Theory and Practice.
+(The claim was likely a bit disingenuous; he owned plenty of books and was well read, though his beliefs were largely shaped by his vernacular Bible.)
+The dialogues he wrote were debates between Theory and Practice.
 Practice won every single debate.
 Clearly even the worst situations didn't dampen his self-confidence.

 . . .
 I have found grace before God, who has revealed to me secrets which until now have remained unknown to men, even the most learned, as may be ascertained from my writings . . .